 Electronic signatures are an essential part of an enterprise digitization strategy.
 Among financial institutions (FIs) of all sizes, there is tremendous interest in removing paper from business processes and accelerating your digital transformation.
 The COVID-19 pandemic has only further increased this interest in electronic signature solutions.
-Retail and commercial banks, credit unions, lenders, and many other financial services organizations have been adopting e-signatures for a variety of use cases.
-As digitization efforts mature and FIs realize the benefits in customer experience, compliance, efficiency, and cost savings, they are expanding beyond early applications and looking for ways to rapidly extend those benefits to every business line, channel, and area of the organization.
+Retail and commercial banks, credit unions, lenders, and many other financial services organizations in the banking industry have been adopting e-signatures for a variety of use cases.
+As digitization efforts mature and FIs realize the benefits in customer experience, compliance, reducing inefficiencies, and reducing operational costs, they are expanding beyond early applications and looking for ways to rapidly extend the benefits of signature software to every business line, channel, and area of the organization.

 For those just getting started with e-signature, the top questions are, “How should I use electronic signature?” and “Which process will give us the most ROI?”
 Ultimately, all business lines and channels have processes that are good candidates for e-signatures and digital signatures; the choice of use cases is as individual as the bank.
 That said, here are the top five common use cases for e-signature.

 How to Use Electronic Signature: Top 5 Use Cases